 Given the importance of current developments in the field of artificial intelligence, it is important to think carefully about the impact that the latter may have on the University’s missions and, more broadly, on society.
 Some projections show radical changes in certain professions, for example in law, in medicine or in translation and interpretation.
 There are also ethical, legal and security issues related to the delegation of tasks to machines.

 As a result, the University of Geneva intends to create a space for interdisciplinary discussions on the governance issues raised by artificial intelligence, led by the Digital Law Center.
 This space should allow the exchange of ideas and projects between members of the academic community and with partners from Geneva and international organizations.

 3.2 Create a competence center for digital law

-The digital world raises multiple legal issues that affect many areas of law in Switzerland and internationally.
-These issues concern, for example, the legal status of data and their protection, in particular personal data.
-They cover more generally all the legal challenges raised by digital technology developments, in particular those related to artificial intelligence.
+The digital world raises many legal questions that affect many areas of law in Switzerland and internationally.
+These questions particularly concern the legal status of data and data protection, especially personal data.
+More generally, they cover all the legal issues raised by digital technological developments, in particular artificial intelligence.

 The University of Geneva has progressively developed various training and research activities in the field of digital law.
-The objective of the creation of a competence center is to continue to structure these activities and strengthen the position of the University of Geneva as a center of expertise in this area.
-The goal is to further profile the University nationally and internationally on these themes, capitalizing on the positioning of Geneva and Switzerland as a forum for debate and regulation of digital and internet governance in the field.
-The center of competence aims in particular to take advantage of Geneva's privileged ecosystem in the field of law and digital governance that has developed through activities on these themes launched in numerous international and non-governmental organizations.
+A Digital Law Centre is currently being developed in order to pursue and structure these activities and to strengthen the position of the University of Geneva as a center of expertise in this field.
+The aim is to further raise the University’s profile on these topics nationally and internationally, capitalizing on Geneva’s and Switzerland’s positioning as a place for debate and regulation of digital technology and internet governance at the global level.
+In particular, the competence center will take advantage of Geneva’s very privileged ecosystem in terms of law and digital governance, which has developed thanks to the activities of numerous international and non-governmental organizations on these themes.